souvikhaldar/souvikhaldar.info/content/blogs/prometheus.md

 ---
-title: "Monitoring a linux/windows server using Prometheus"
+title: "Monitoring a Linux/windows server using Prometheus"
 date: 2019-03-25T13:09:45+05:30
 draft: false
 ---
 ## Why monitor?

-Monitoring of a system is key to it's smooth functioning.
-Going to the battle field (production) without having proper monitoring setup done is like making your platform vulnerable, hence to obtain full control it becomes a must; as the popular say goes *"Failing to plan, is planning to fail"*.
+Monitoring of a system is key to its smooth functioning.
+Going to the battlefield (production) without having proper monitoring setup done is like making your platform vulnerable, hence to obtain full control it becomes a must; as the popular say goes *"Failing to plan, is planning to fail"*.
 In this article I'm going to show how you can monitor a system using Prometheus, node_exporter and the Grafana UI.